BoltzExchange/boltz-client/docs/autoswap.md

-While autoswap won't create any swaps if `enabled` is set to false, you can still view swap recommendations, swaps which were to be executed with the current configuration, using `boltzcli autoswap recommendations.`
+While autoswap won't create any swaps if `enabled` is set to false, you can still view swap recommendations, swaps which were to be executed with the current configuration, using `boltzcli autoswap recommendations`.

 Autoswap can either rebalance individual channels or only look at the total balance of your node.
 This behavior can be controlled with the `perChannel`